Oxohalide: Transition metals and actinides

 In the actinide series, uranyl compounds such as uranyl chloride (UO2Cl2) and [UO2Cl4](2-) are well known and contain the linear UO2 moiety.
 Similar species exist for neptunium and plutonium.
+The species uranyl fluoride is a complicating contaminant in samples uranium hexafluoride.

 Minerals and ionic compounds

-Bismuth oxochloride (BiOCl, bismoclite) is a rare example of a mineral oxohalide.
-The crystal structure has a tetragonal symmetry and can be thought of as consisting of layers of Cl−, Bi3+ and O2− ions, in the order Cl-Bi-O-Bi-Cl-Cl-Bi-O-Bi-Cl.
-This layered, graphite-like structure results in a relatively low hardness of bismoclite (Mohs 2–2.5) and most other oxohalide minerals.
-Those other minerals include terlinguaite Hg2OCl, formed by the weathering of mercury-containing minerals.
-Mendipite, Pb3O2Cl2, formed from an original deposit of lead sulfide in a number of stages is another example of a secondary oxohalide mineral.
+Mineral oxohalides are rare, but a few are known, such as bismuth oxochloride (BiOCl, bismoclite).
+Another mineral is terlinguaite Hg2OCl, formed by the weathering of mercury-containing minerals.
+Mendipite, Pb3O2Cl2, formed from an original deposit of lead sulfide in a number of stages, is another example of a secondary oxohalide mineral.

 The elements iron, antimony, bismuth and lanthanum form oxochlorides of general formula MOCl.
 MOBr and MOI are also known for Sb and Bi.
 Many of their crystal structures have been determined.